 BREAST MILK FORTIFIER

-Preterm infants require extra protein, minerals and vitamins over and above what they get in breast milk and for this reason Breast Milk Fortifier may be added to EBM to provide these extra nutrients.
+Preterm infants require extra protein, minerals and vitamins over and above what they get in breast milk and for this reason Breast Milk Fortifier (derived from human milk or cows milk) may be added to EBM to provide these extra nutrients.

 INTRAVENOUS FEEDING (IV)